 She went on to say that she didn’t know of anyone in her life that's working on goals and trying to better their life.
 Everyone she knew other than me was unhappy working their 9-5 and complained about it often.

 I started wondering, how many other women don't have anyone in their life to motivate and push them to reach their goals.

-You'd be surprised, when I chat with women during my clarity sessions they tell me I'm the first person that has asked them what they want for their life.
-And truth be told many of them have no idea and this is what we work on so they can figure it out and be free.
+You'd be surprised, when I chat with women in the BeFree Inner Circle they tell me I'm the first person that has asked them what they want for their life.
+And truth be told this is very common because we as women tend to put everyone else's needs before our own and as result we lack clarity.

 If you can relate, now is the perfect time to get crystal clear about what you want for your life and then create a vision board that aligns with your purpose.